gvwilson/thirdbit/fiction/santas/index.md

 while his father started helping with deliveries as soon as he was reliably out of diapers.[^reliably]

-[^reliably]: There's a story behind the word "reliably" in that sentence, but it's best told some other time.
+[^reliably]: There's a story behind that word "reliably", but it's best told some other time.

 Everyone could tell that Finner was a santa the moment he was born: people said his tiny little beard was the cutest thing they'd ever seen.